Mathef/docs-4-ai/crawl4ai_docs.md

   * 🐳 Docker enhancements: Significantly improved Dockerfile for easy installation on Linux, Mac, and Windows.
   * 🌐 Official Docker Hub image: Launched our first official image on Docker Hub for streamlined deployment.
-  * 🔧 Selenium upgrade: Removed dependency on ChromeDriver, now using Selenium\'s built-in capabilities for better compatibility.
+  * 🔧 Selenium upgrade: Removed dependency on ChromeDriver, now using Selenium's built-in capabilities for better compatibility.
   * 🖼️ Image description: Implemented ability to generate textual descriptions for extracted images from web pages.
   * ⚡ Performance boost: Various improvements to enhance overall speed and performance.

-A big shoutout to our amazing community contributors: \- @aravindkarnam for developing the textual description extraction feature. \- @FractalMind for creating the first official Docker Hub image and fixing Dockerfile errors. \-
+A big shoutout to our amazing community contributors: - @aravindkarnam for developing the textual description extraction feature. - @FractalMind for creating the first official Docker Hub image and fixing Dockerfile errors. -
-@ketonkss4 for identifying Selenium\'s new capabilities, helping us reduce dependencies.
+@ketonkss4 for identifying Selenium's new capabilities, helping us reduce dependencies.

 Your contributions are driving Crawl4AI forward! 🙌